mr-robertamoah/amalitech_gpt_lab_three/README.md

 ## SQL Scripts and Screenshots

-Each SQL script in the `sql` directory has a corresponding PNG file in the `screenshots` directory.
+Each SQL script in the `sql` directory has a corresponding PNG file in the `sql/screenshots` directory.
 The PNG files show the results of running each SQL script.
 The files are matched by name, with the only difference being the file extension.

 The following SQL scripts and their corresponding screenshots are included: